working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* This branch showcases the use of tool Mockito that allows to generate mock objects dynamically, so that they don't have to be developed manually.
+* This branch showcases the use of tool `Mockito` that allows to generate mock objects dynamically, so that they don't have to be developed manually.

-Mocks allow to specify expectation: expectations about the interaction with the object.
+* Mocks allow to specify *expectation*: expectations about the interaction with the object.

 * The unit tests also showcase the use of Dummy objects, created with Mockito.